Morpho-lang/morpho-morphopm/README.md

 # morphopm

-`morphopm` is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language.  `morphopm` downloads known packages from a known git repository, builds them if necessary, and obtains external dependencies using external package managers.
+morphopm is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language. morphopm downloads known packages from a provided url, builds them if necessary, and can install additional dependencies using external package managers.

 To get a list of available packages:

     morphopm list

-You can install a package list this:
+You can install a package like this:

     morphopm install <packagename>